prog4biol/pfb2019/README.md

 #### Running Python Scripts

-Typing the python command followed by the name of a script makes python execute the script.
+Typing the Python command followed by the name of a script makes Python execute the script.
 Recall that we just saw you can run an interactive interpreter by just typing `python` on the command line

 Execute the Python script like this (% represents the prompt)